Larisa Rudakova: Career

 By 1993 she became the soloist of the theatre.
 She used to travel for performances as well to such opera houses as Metropolitan, Hamburg and Vienna State Operas.
 From 1997 to 1998 she sang Mozart's The Magic Flute at the Wallonian Royal Opera and the same year was a participant of the Salzburg Festival where she sang another Mozart's work called Mitridate, re di Ponto under Roger Norrington's conduction.
 Later on, she became a participant of the All-World Theatre Olympiad where she sang a role of Regan in a contemporary opera based on Toshio Hosokawa's work called Vision of Lear which at that time was Tadashi Suzuki's production.

 In 2001 she was awarded with the Order of Friendship and three years later performed at the Belgrade National Opera where she sang the heroine of La traviata.
 In 2005 she appeared as Gilda in a Rigoletto opera at Sofia's National Opera and Ballet and the same year participated at the Jan Kiepura Festival which was named after famous Polish tenor Jan Kiepura.
-From 2006 to 2007 she was had appearances at both the Cadogan Carnegie Halls as well as Latvian Dzintari Concert Hall and was a probationist at the Deutsche Grammophon.
+From 2006 to 2007 she had appearances at both the Cadogan Carnegie Halls as well as Latvian Dzintari Concert Hall and was a probationist at the Deutsche Grammophon.